paylike/sdk/README.md

 ## Browser support

-The SDK uses XMLHttpRequest and CORS (no iframes from the dark side of the 00's) and supports all modern browsers.
+The SDK uses XMLHttpRequest and CORS which is supported by all modern browsers.

 The current SDK has been tested successfully with: